 Astronomy Evenings are the perfect event for those interested in finding out more about Astronomy and the history of the Royal Observatory Edinburgh.
-Each session lasts 1 hour and sessions begin at 6:30pm and 8pm.
+Each session lasts 1 and a half hours and sessions begin at 7:30pm

 During the Summer months, here in Scotland we have far fewer hours of darkness at night, and as such, observing the stars is not possible at our events.
 However, if the Moon is visible, we will observe it with our telescopes and occassionally we are able to observe the Sun with our Solar Scope.
 At each event, you will also receive information about what can be seen later on that evening, and key astronomical objects or events to look out for over summer.